esticade/esticade.js/README.md

 - `ESTICADE_CONNECTION_URL` - AMQP url to connect to
 - `ESTICADE_EXCHANGE` - Exchange name
 - `ESTICADE_ENGRAVED` - Whether or not to engrave the queues
+- `ESTICADE_PREFETCH` - Change the prefetch setting (default 100) https://www.rabbitmq.com/consumer-prefetch.html